 AddressFisherman's Wharf, San Francisco, CA, USA

 The city's most popular destination, Fisherman's Wharf overlooks San Francisco Bay and the Golden Gate Bridge.
 The historic waterfront still serves as a working fishing pier, so expect fresh seafood at area restaurants.

-Moving historic landmarks, the Cable Cars of San Francisco operate seven days a week along century-old routes.
-For a unique tour of the city, take the California Street line, which runs from the Financial District, through Chinatown, and over Nob Hill.
-The Powell-Mason and Powell-Hyde lines both terminate near Fisherman's Wharf.
-Board in San Francisco wherever you see a brown-and-white stop sign.
+Moving historic landmarks, the San Francisco Cable Cars operate seven days a week along century-old routes.
+For a unique tour of the city, take the California Street line, which runs from the Financial District through Chinatown and over Nob Hill.
+The Powell-Mason line terminates near Fisherman's Wharf and the Powell-Hyde line ends at Aquatic Park near Ghiradelli Square.

 AddressNorth Beach, San Francisco, CA, USA

-In between appointments, stroll over to North Beach, San Francisco's Italian neighborhood, for a snack.
-The espresso is strong and the cannoli sweet at Caffe Trieste, and century-old Molinari's deli appeases the hungry.
+In between appointments, stroll over to North Beach, San Francisco's Little Italy neighborhood, for a snack.
+The espresso is strong and the cannoli pastries are sweet at beloved Caffe Trieste, and century-old Molinari's deli appeases the hungry.

 AddressAlamo Square, San Francisco, CA, USA